HAWAII BIRDING TOUR: DETAILED ITINERARY

 Our hike will take us to the edge of the Alakai Wilderness Preserve, a huge almost impenetrable forest, often immersed in cloud, where the sun rarely penetrates.
 The trail is rather slippery in parts, but gradually becomes much better.
 Here we will diligently search the moss-encrusted trees for the rare Akikiki or Kauai Creeper.
 This rapidly declining and critically endangered Kauai endemic acts like a nuthatch and can be difficult to locate, but this area is the best accessible spot to find this enigmatic species.
-We will also be wanting to find the unobtrusive Akekee here, although numbers have dropped in recent years so it is becoming harder to encounter.
-Another speciality of these beautiful moss-encrusted forests is the rare Puaiohi, one of Hawaii’s two surviving thrushes, which is now reduced to only 100-150 individuals.
+We will also be wanting to find the unobtrusive Akekee here, although numbers have dropped in recent years so it is becoming much harder to encounter.
+Another speciality of these beautiful moss-encrusted forests is the ultra-rare and fast-declining Puaiohi, one of Hawaii’s two surviving thrushes, which may now be reduced to only 10-20 individuals!

-Either here at Kauai or alternatively during our stay on Big Island (Hawaii), we will take a pelagic trip off Kauai, primarily in order to try and get a good view of Hawaiian Petrel, although this is by no means certain.
-Newell’s Shearwater and Hawaiian Petrel, neither of which are numerous.
-Other regular species off Kauai include Wedge-tailed Shearwater, Brown and Red-footed Boobies, White-tailed Tropicbird, Sooty Tern, Brown and Black Noddies.
-In addition, there is always the chance of turning up rarer species, which include Mottled and Bulwer’s Petrels, Sooty and Christmas Shearwaters, and Grey-backed (or Spectacled) Tern, or migrants such as jaegers (or skuas).
+Either here at Kauai or alternatively during our stay on Big Island (Hawaii), we will take a pelagic trip off Kauai, primarily to try and get a good view of Hawaiian Petrel, although this is by no means certain.
+Newell’s Shearwater and Hawaiian Petrel, neither of which are guaranteed.
+Other regular species off Kauai include Wedge-tailed Shearwater, Brown and Red-footed Boobies, White-tailed Tropicbird, Sooty Tern, and Brown and Black Noddies.
+In addition, there is always the chance of turning up rarer species, which include Mottled and Bulwer’s Petrels, Sooty and Christmas Shearwaters, Grey-backed (or Spectacled) Tern and all three jaegers (skuas).
 We may also see a few cetaceans, such as Spinner Dolphin or Short-finned Pilot Whale.

 Hawaii: Day 6 After some final birding on Kauai we will take an afternoon flight to Maui for an overnight stay.
 A nocturnal excursion should allow us to hear and see the rare Hawaiian Petrel, which nests on Maui.